rcsdk/prompts/!!!!!System_prompts.md

 ------------------------------------------------------

-LIKE THIS - (you already did the command - pushed it - the | cpy is xclip that copies to my mem - url is on the screen just for me to be sure that it was uploaded. see the point? i just do paste back on our chat -
+LIKE THIS - (you already did the command - pushed it -  xclip that copies to my mem - url is on the screen just for me to be sure that it was uploaded. see the point? i just do paste back on our chat -

 ------------------------------------------------------
 .